teuben/teunix/docs/astronomy-on-ubuntu.md

 My CV tools

+## Remote Computing

+I love remote computing, but over the years certain implementations have made the classic X11 based copy and paste a bit more cumbersome.
+If you are used to the simple  "left click select and copy via middle click paste", this will not always work, in fact there are situations where even using a cumbersome clipboard does not work anymore (e.g. SciServer).
+Blame it on russian dolls?

+My benchmark is double left click a word in one window (it selects it, use triple left click to select the whole line) and middle click to paste.
+This is efficient!

+Even within Linux, certain apps now involve more elaborate ways to copy and paste.

-## SSH
+## ssh

-One way to do rewmote computing is via ssh, one terminal at a time (more persistency via screen/tmux or vnc/x2go)
+One way to do remote computing is via ssh, one terminal at a time (more persistency via screen/tmux or vnc/x2go)

       ssh-keygen